Deluze/electron-vue-template/README.md

 This project got inspired by [electron-vue](https://github.com/SimulatedGREG/electron-vue).
 The maintainers don't seem to want to fix the broken scripts and outdated packages it comes with and issues aren't being resolved.

-Electron Vue Template has updated packages and node scripts that actually work and easy to read.
+Electron Vue Template has updated packages and node scripts that actually work and are easy to read/customize.

 ## About